jose383/FileBox/README.md

 ### Installing

-Avoid ```web.xml``` file is using the same Workspace as the class.
+Avoid ```web.xml``` file if using the same Workspace as the class.
 Keep a copy a your web.xml file in case you replace it by mistake.

 ## Running the tests